2 Introduction to R

 When you hit Create Project, your RStudio window will refresh and two things will happen:

-• You’ll see the three files listed in your Files window.
+• You’ll see a number of files listed in your Files window.

 • A new document window will open on the left.